I.B. + M.A. DE LANDE LONG

 Maximum Frame Length

-The CCSDS recommendations define a maximum transfer frame length of 1024 octets.
-The Telecommand Encoder Shell and the Telecommand Decoder Shell support transfer frames of all valid lengths up to the maximum of 1024 octets.
+The standards define a maximum transfer frame length of 1024 octets.
+The Telecommand Encoder Shell and the Telecommand Decoder Shell support transfer frames of all valid lengths up to 1024 octets.
 There is a run-time configuration option to set a lower maximum length for a Virtual Channel or a Physical Channel.

 Frame Error Control

-The CCSDS recommendations define an optional Frame Error Control Field that may be included at the end of every transfer frame.
+The standards define an optional Frame Error Control Field that may be included at the end of every transfer frame.
 It uses a CRC mechanism, which enables the receiver to detect errors in the frame.

 The Telecommand Encoder Shell and the Telecommand Decoder Shell support the use of Frame Error Control.
 It is a run-time configuration option.